emilio-garcia-ie/Deep.Learning/README.md

 # Deep.Learning
-Notos for a Study group focus on Deep Learning
+Notes from a Study group focus on Deep Learning